1. User guide

 1.6.
 User workspaces

-database.
-However, Metadb creates a schema for each user where the user does
+the database.
+However, Metadb creates a schema for each user where

-have these privileges, and this serves as an individual workspace.
-The schema
+the user does have these privileges, and this serves as an individual

 :